Community Education/Adult Education

 Hi Melinda,I have experience with teaching classes for both kids and adults through community education programs.
 I think your ideas for classes sound great and I agree that using the Let's Eat cookbook is a great resource for recipes.For the kids' class, I would suggest keeping the recipes simple and age-appropriate.
 It's great that you have experience with your daughter's girl scout troop, so you have a good idea of what works well with that age group.
 I would also recommend having an assistant or two to help with the hands-on portion, so you don't have to run around as much.For the power cooking/investment cooking class, I would suggest having a mix of hands-on and demo portions.
 This way, participants can learn new techniques and also get to try out the recipes themselves.
 As for format/class flow, I usually start with a brief introduction and overview of the recipes we will be making, then move on to the demo/hands-on portion, and end with a Q&A and taste-testing session.
 As for pricing, I usually base it on the cost of ingredients and any additional materials needed, and then add a small fee for my time and expertise.Overall, my advice would be to plan ahead and have everything set up and organized before the class starts, so you don't have to run around as much during the class.
 And don't be afraid to ask for help from friends or family members to assist with the class.I hope this helps and good luck with your classes!

-3. What types of classes are offered in Community Education/Adult Education?
+What types of subjects are commonly offered in adult education programs?

 Similar Pampered Chef Threads